ExtensityAI/symbolicai/README.md

 ## 🕷️ Interpretability, Testing & Debugging

-Perhaps one of the greatest benefits of using neuro-symbolic programming is, that we can get a clear understanding of how well our LLMs understand atomic operations.
+Perhaps one of the greatest benefits of using neuro-symbolic programming is, that we can get a clear understanding of how well our LLMs understand simple operations.
 Specifically we gain knowledge about if, and at which point they fail, enabling to follow their StackTraces and determine the failure points.
 Neuro-symbolic programming allows us to debug the model predictions and understand how they came about.
-Furthermore, we can unit test them to detect conceptual misalignments.
+In our case, this is done by unit test them to detect conceptual misalignments.

 ### Unit Testing Models